Michelle3334/coaching-warriors/README.md

    * Featured on all pages is a fully responsive navigation bar that has links to all pages (Home, Gallery, Contact and About).
    * If the user is not logged in then there are an additional two pages available (Register and Login).
    * If the user is logged in then there is an additional link to allow the user to Logout.
+   * A confirmation message displays when the user logs in or logs out.
     <img src="media/images/login.PNG">
     <img src="media/images/logout.PNG">